Expose a port on a container

 rfswift ports unbind -c CONTAINER -b "HOST_PORT:CONTAINER_PORT/PROTOCOL"

-The ports command allows you to add, remove, or list port bindings for running containers without restarting them.
-This enables dynamic port mapping for network services.
+The ports command allows you to expose ports, manage port bindings, and remove port mappings for containers without restarting them.
+This enables dynamic port management for network services.

 Subcommands